 Absentee Ballot Application Information

-One major change this year is that voters who request and receive an absentee ballot may not vote in person.
+Voters who request and receive an absentee ballot may not vote in person.
 If a person does go to the polls they would have to vote by affidavit, and not deposit a ballot in the voting machine.

 Absentee Drop Off Information for Cayuga County Voters:

 Voters may drop off completed absentee ballots at the counter inside Board of Elections Office, located on the ground floor of the Historic Post Office, 157 Genesee St in Auburn, weekdays from 8am – 4pm and on Election Day until 9pm.
 Voters may also drop off completed absentee ballots at any of the three Early Voting sites, Conquest Municipal Building 1289 Fuller Road in Port Byron, Clifford Park Clubhouse (Y Field) 81 Mary Street in Auburn or the Niles Town Hall, 5921 New Hope Road Moravia ONLY during Early Voting hours, October 28 - November 5, 2023.
 On Election Day, voters may drop off completed absentee ballots from 6am to 9pm at any Cayuga County poll site.

 All poll sites will have a sign displayed outside the entrance instructing voters dropping off completed absentee ballots to skip the voter line and deliver any absentee to a labeled box located at the end of the sign-in table.
 At the table there will be a sign indicating “Absentee Ballot Drop-Off.”
 An inspector will accept absentee ballots from voters queuing up at this sign.
 In each case, the absentee drop off table will be clearly marked and allow voters to avoid lines and delays.
 All ballots will be secured in a sealed ballot bag until they are delivered to the Board of Elections Office.